alpersonalwebsite/react/08_redux.md

 ```

 Sometimes (aka, generally) you are going to have deeply nested paths.
-Let´s think in the following case.
+Let's think in the following case.
 We are working in our `Homepage`: `/home/yourUser/yourProject/src/pages/Homepage/index.js` and we want to include our `Footer`: `/home/yourUser/yourProject/src/components/Footer/index.js`

 We would do something like...